1. Misinformation in Representative Democracy: The Role of Heterogeneous Confirmation Bias. (Joint with Satoshi Kasamatsu)

 [First version: May 2024, Latest version: November 2024]Abstract.
 Due to the problem of misinformation, the public is advised to obtain information from reputable sources to avoid inaccurate news coverage (false positive errors).
 However, reputable sources might engage in selective reporting (false negative errors).
 We developed a concise model to explain why both inaccurate coverage and limited coverage should be considered if electors are to make an appropriate political decision.
 Then, we conducted a survey in Japan (𝑁 = 2020) to examine the hypotheses derived from the model.
 The results suggest that respondents perceive different types of media to vary in their likelihood of committing the two errors; these perceptions correlate with media consumption, and media literacy interventions do not change attitudes toward media consumption.

-[First version: October 2024]Abstract.
+[First version: October 2024, Latest version: October 2025]Abstract.
 Higher political trust has been argued to stimulate support for redistribution.
 We revisit this argument by distinguishing between two types of trust: trust in efficient government spending and trust in limited plutocratic influence.
 By developing a political economy model of income taxation and public spending, we found that, while higher trust in efficient spending increases the ideal tax rate, higher trust in limited plutocratic influence may decrease it.
 To test this theory, we conducted an online survey experiment in Japan with approximately 2,000 respondents, where we measured and manipulated these two types of trust separately.
 The results showed that increasing trust in efficient spending had no effect on preferences for income taxation.
 However, increasing trust in limited plutocratic influence reduced support for progressive income taxation among supporters of governing parties.
-We also explored the mechanisms underlying this finding.
+The additional experiment using a conjoint design to measure policy preferences also confirmed the result on the effect of trust in limited plutocratic influence.

 [First version: August 2025]Abstract.
 This study investigates how trust in politicians shapes citizens' news consumption preferences.
 We focus on two dimensions of media accuracy-false-positive and false-negative errors in the reporting on political scandals-and hypothesize that political trust alters citizens' preferences for avoiding these two errors in a different way.
 To test this, we conducted a survey experiment combining information provision treatment with a conjoint design in Japan.
 We found that citizens value both types of accuracy, and that increased political trust reduces the preference for avoiding false-negative errors, but has no significant effect on the preference for avoiding false-positive errors.
 The treatment reduces even the preference for avoiding false-positive errors among the supporters of governing parties.
 Our findings suggest that political trust affects the type of media citizens prefer, which has important implications for electoral accountability.